 - Any other payments you make on a monthly basis

-Once you have done this, combine all your expenses for the year, divide by 12, and record the number in your spreadsheet.
+Combine all your expenses for the year, divide by 12, and record the number in your spreadsheet.
 That will be your monthly expenditures.

-- Compare your expenses against your income.
+3. Compare your expenses against your income.
 That will help you pinpoint areas where you can cut back, so you can put some savings aside for a ring.
 If your expenses are greater than the money you have coming in, you need to tighten your belt.
 If your income is greater, depending on the cost of the ring you select, you should be in good shape to make your ring purchase.
-Either way, it is time to start allocating money to your ring fund.
+Either way, it's time to start allocating money to your ring fund.

 - Take notice of your partner’s taste whenever jewelry is mentioned.

 - Ask friends or parents for help if you are unsure.